 - Rocky Mountain juniper: This smaller juniper provides good wildlife habitat with food and cover.
 It is a pretty ornamental tree for smaller spaces.

-- Siberian spruce: Siberian spruce is a large conifer that grows between 1 and 3 feet (0.3 to 0.9 meters) per year.
+- Siberian spruce: Siberian spruce is a large conifer that grows between 1 and 3 feet (0.5 to 1 meter) per year.
 The shape is upright and weeping and the needles have unique silvering on the undersides.

 - Scotch pine: Popular as a Christmas tree, the Scotch pine is medium to large and grows in a pyramid when younger, becoming more rounded in shape as it ages.
 It has attractive, orange-brown, peeling bark and tolerates sandy soils.